How to Set Up a Kratky Lettuce Jar on a Sunny Apartment Windowsill (Step‑by‑Step)

 💧 How high should the water level be in a Kratky Mason jar?

-At the start, the nutrient solution should just touch the bottom of the net cup so the growing medium can wick moisture upward.
+At the start, the solution should just touch the bottom of the net cup, so the medium can wick moisture upward.
 After that, let the level drop as the plant drinks.
-If you top up later, stop at about one-third of the jar height.
-Filling higher than that collapses the air gap the roots depend on for oxygen.
+If you top up later, stop at about one-third of the jar height, because filling higher collapses the air gap the roots depend on for oxygen.

-⏱️ How long does Kratky lettuce take to grow indoors on a windowsill?
+⏱️ How long does Kratky lettuce take to grow indoors?

-In a bright apartment window, most Kratky lettuce jars reach harvest size in about 4 to 6 weeks.
-Cooler apartments or weaker light usually push you toward the longer end of that range.
-Loose-leaf varieties like Black-Seeded Simpson tend to reach first harvest faster than denser varieties like Buttercrunch or Romaine.
+In a bright window, most jars reach harvest size in about 4 to 5 weeks.
+Cooler rooms or weaker light push you toward the longer end.
+Loose-leaf varieties such as Black-Seeded Simpson reach first harvest faster, whereas denser types like Buttercrunch or Romaine take a little longer.

-🔌 Does the Kratky method really work without a pump or electricity?
+🔌 Does the Kratky method really work without a pump?

-Yes.
-The Kratky method is entirely passive.
-No pump, no air stone, no electricity required.
-As the plant consumes the nutrient solution, the water level drops and creates an air gap.
-The roots that grow into that gap absorb oxygen directly.
-This passive oxygenation is what makes the method viable without any powered equipment.
+Yes, since the method is entirely passive.
+No pump, no air stone, no electricity.
+As the plant drinks, the level drops and an air gap forms.
+The roots growing into that gap absorb oxygen directly, and that passive oxygenation is what makes the method viable without any powered equipment.

-🟢 Why is there algae in my Kratky jar and how do I fix it?
+🟢 Why is there algae in my jar, and how do I fix it?

-🔄 Should I refill the Kratky jar as the water level drops?
+🔄 Should I refill the jar as the level drops?

-Only if the water level drops very low near the end of the grow cycle.
-For most of the plant’s life, let the level drop on its own.
-That falling water level is what creates the air gap the roots need.
-If you do top up, use plain pH-adjusted water rather than fresh nutrient solution, and stop at one-third of the jar height to preserve the air gap.
+Only if it drops very low near the end of the cycle.
+For most of the plant’s life, let it fall on its own, because that falling level is what creates the air gap.
+If you do top up, use plain pH-adjusted water rather than fresh nutrients, and stop at one-third of the jar height.

 Happy growing! 🌿